List of Art Deco theaters in Metro Manila: Manila Metropolitan Theater

 The Manila Metropolitan Theater is located on Padre Burgos Avenue, Ermita district adjacent to the Mehan Garden.
 The theater was built in 1931 with an Art Deco design by architects Juan M. Arellano and Otillio Arellano and could accommodate as many as 1,670 people.
 The theater is endowed with bronze sculptures depicting female performers designed by Francesco Riccardo Monti, a stained glass mural mounted above the main audience entrance, and relief woodcarvings of Philippine plants found in the interior lobby made by Isabelo Tampingco.
 The theater was restored in 1978, but was again closed in 1996 due to lack support from the public and local officials.
 Its east wing was used as an office space for government services.

 The theater has undergone renovations which began in 2018, and is now opened on December 10, 2021.

 Saint Cecilia's Hall

 Saint Cecilia's Hall is located at St. Scholastica's College Manila.

 Saint Theresa's College Auditorium

-This theater, which was completed in 1940, is located on San Marcelino Street and was renamed the Adamson University Theater.
-It was remodeled in 2004, and its most notable streamline moderne features that remain are the circular windows near the top of the sides of the building.
+This theater, which was completed in 1940 under the direction of the engineer Carlos Quisumbing, is located on San Marcelino Street and was renamed the Adamson University Theater.
+It was remodeled in 2004, and its most notable Streamline Moderne features that remain are the circular windows near the top of the sides of the building.